massimocaprinali/cloud-foundry-public/liberty-customizingJRE.md

 </tr>
 </table>

-### Determining the applied JVM options of a running application
+### Determining the applied JVM options of a running app
 {: #determining_applied_jvm_options}

-Except for application-defined options that are specified with the JVM_ARGS environment variable, the resulting options are persisted in the runtime environment either as command line options (stand-alone Java applications) or in a `jvm.options` file (non-standalone Java applications).
-The applied JVM options for the application can be viewed either from the {{site.data.keyword.cloud_notm}} console or the {{site.data.keyword.cloud_notm}} CLI.
+Except for app-defined options that are specified with the JVM_ARGS environment variable, the resulting options are persisted in the runtime environment either as command line options (stand-alone Java apps) or in a `jvm.options` file (non-standalone Java apps).
+The applied JVM options for the app can be viewed either from the {{site.data.keyword.cloud_notm}} console or the {{site.data.keyword.cloud_notm}} CLI.

-The JVM options for stand-alone Java application are persisted as command line options.
+The JVM options for stand-alone Java app are persisted as command line options.
 They can be viewed from the `staging_info.yml` file.

 To view the `staging_info.yml` file, run: